Chesapeake Baptist College: Academics

 Though small in size, Chesapeake Baptist College has placed very high stress on its level of instruction.
 The founder, Dr. Lyon, has an earned doctorate from Westminster Theological Seminary, Philadelphia; the new president, Matthew Lyon is working on a PhD from Southern Baptist Theological Seminary; all of the instructors in the school are required to have their master's degree before teaching.

 Accreditation

 Chesapeake Baptist College is not accredited by the State of Maryland or any other accrediting organization.
-They are, however, recognized by the Maryland Higher Education Commission, and are permitted to grant religious degrees.
+They are, however, recognized by the Maryland Higher Education Commission, and are permitted to grant degrees.